WorkerFramework/worker-framework/util-rabbitmq/readme.md

  Remember to make sure a queue has been declared before utilising it.
  It does not matter if a queue is declared repeatedly, as long as the declaration parameters are the same.
-Since all data flows over a `Channel`, a queue and a channel msut be tied together.
+Since all data flows over a `Channel`, a queue and a channel must be tied together.
 There is a supplied method for declaring queues specifically for usage with workers:

  ```